 The two classes of active natural compounds in Vinca are alkaloids and tannins.

-Two chemotherapy drugs are: Vinblastine (scientific name vincaleukoblastine) and Vincristine (scientific name 22-oxovincaleukoblastine).
-These alkaloids are cytotoxic and target sites in cell division thus preventing mitosis to proceed.
+Two chemotherapy drugs are: Vinblastine (scientific name vincaleukoblastine) and Vincristine (scientific name 22-oxovincaleukoblastine) are marketed.
+These dimeric indole alkaloids are cytotoxic and target sites in cell division thus preventing mitosis to proceed.
 Although for a normal person, this action of the vinca alkaloids can be toxic but they are helpful agents in stopping the division of cancerous cells.

 Vinca alkaloids are extensively used in the prevention and treatment of cancer.
 The two common cancer treatment drugs (chemotherapy) from Lilly Velban® and Oncovin® are produced from vinblastin and vincristine respectively.